 Yes, camping is the first option for Coachella.
 Being on the Indio site is a lot like living on campus during college - you can roll out of bed and walk to classes, erm, the festival.
 Unfortunately, a few options, like car camping and normal tent camping, are already sold out.

-The remaining on-site camping options are definitely a bit in the higher price range, but if you have the dough to spend, you'll definitely enjoy your experience.
-You can still reserve four-person spots at Lake Eldorado or go all-out and get a safari tent.
+The remaining on-site camping options can be found on Coachella's site, but are a bit on the expensive side.
+You can still go all-out and get a safari tent.

 It's not ideal compared to camping on the festival grounds, but with those cheaper options sold out, this is an affordable alternative.
 Coachella lists its recommended off-site camping places (this includes options for RVs) on its website.